HemantBatra873/DSA_and_Java_Notebook/Math/Find-the-K-th-Character-in-String-Game-I.md

-# Find the K-th Character in String Game I
+# Find the K-th Character in String Game I and II

+## 1st part

 Alice and Bob are playing a game.
 Initially, Alice has a string word = "a".